Connect with us

 #3 Singapore Savings Bonds (SSB)

-By now, you would have noticed a recurring theme.
-The safest investments that can guarantee your capital and your returns are bonds issued by the Singapore government.
+By now, you would have noticed a recurring theme: the safest investments that can guarantee your capital—and offer predictable returns—are those issued by the Singapore Government.

 In general, the SSB offers superior liquidity, allowing investors to redeem it at any point without worrying about market price.
-This usually means that the SSB should pay out similar, but slightly lower, interest rates than comparable government securities that do not offer this feature.
+This usually means that the SSB should pay interest rates similar to, but slightly lower than, those on comparable government securities that do not offer this feature.

 Read Also: Complete Guide To Buying Singapore Savings Bonds (SSB)